mt481711/FlightTicketBooking/README.md

 # FlightTicketBooking
 # Project Title
 1. Flight Ticket Booking
-Create a web application for flight ticket booking.
-Use any tech stack for the backend and db.
-A basic UI made outta HTML and CSS is expected.
-Submissions with a  plain console based CRUD app won't be entertained.
+Php based Flight Ticket Booking site.
+Can have two types of users.
 Type of Users
 a.
 User
 b.
 Admin

 User Use Cases
 ●	Login
 ●	Sign up (with apt data validations)
 ●	Searching for flights based on date and time
 ●	Booking tickets on a flight based on availability (assuming the default seat count is 60) ●	My Flights -> to list out all the bookings made by that user ●	Logout

   Admin Use Cases
 ●	Login (Seperate login for Admin)
 ●	Add Flights
 ●	Remove flights